Orchextra/orchextra-content-ios-sdk/README.md

 ### Update the dependencies

-Run the following command in a terminal at yours project root folder
+Run the following command in a terminal at your project root folder

 ```
 carthage update --cache-builds